djs55/xen-api/docs/design/backtraces.md

   INTERNAL_ERROR) then you must
   - Log the current backtrace now with ```Debug.log_backtrace e```
   - Log the rethrow with a line like ```Rethrowing %s as %s```
+- All exceptions should be printable -- if the generic printer doesn't do a good enough job then register a custom printer.

 The CLI
 -------